BYP Afternoon Round-UP: NYPD Received $4.6 Mil from JPMorgan Chase, Eddie Long Wants His Money Back, and MORE!

 BYP Afternoon Round-UP: NYPD Received $4.6 Mil from JPMorgan Chase, Eddie Long Wants His Money Back, and Obama = Hitler?!

-The news media wants us focused on the back-and-forth, he said-she said, GOP Presidential nomination bullshit, so they’re burying this kind of footage amid other relatively mundane headlines.
+By Dallas @smarteys 11:41 am October 3, 2011 The news media wants us focused on the back-and-forth, he said-she said, GOP Presidential nomination bullshit, so they’re burying this kind of footage amid other relatively mundane headlines.
 Go figure.
-But anybody with a brain, and some level of frustration with corporate greed and political corruption, knows that the biggest and most fascinating story in […]
+But anybody with a brain, and some level of frustration with corporate greed and political corruption, knows […]

-BYP MORNING NEWSFLASH October 3rd, 2011 This current crop of GOP Presidential contenders truly are the gift that keeps on giving.
-On top of everything else that is utterly ridiculous and absurd about Texas Governor Rick Perry, news broke over the weekend that the Perry family’s West Texas hunting camp once went by the […]
+By Dallas @smarteys 9:15 am October 3, 2011 BYP MORNING NEWSFLASH October 3rd, 2011 This current crop of GOP Presidential contenders truly are the gift that keeps on giving.
+On top of everything else that is utterly ridiculous and absurd about Texas Governor Rick Perry, news broke over the weekend that the Perry family’s […]

-Sept 26th- Oct 2nd The Black Gay Gang At Gallery Place Shani Hilton, Washington City Paper, 9/28/11 Reconcile our children’s future Jonathan Jansen, Times Live, 9/29/11 The color of an unequal recession Susan Williams, Freedom Socialist, 10/1/11 Save Our Students launches campaign to break youth violence Tracey McManus, The Augusta Chronicle, 9/29/11 Youth Programs Offer […]
+By Dallas @smarteys 5:05 pm October 2, 2011 Sept 26th- Oct 2nd The Black Gay Gang At Gallery Place Shani Hilton, Washington City Paper, 9/28/11 Reconcile our children’s future Jonathan Jansen, Times Live, 9/29/11 The color of an unequal recession Susan Williams, Freedom Socialist, 10/1/11 Save Our Students launches campaign to break youth violence Tracey […]

 Far too many Black youth continue to be demonized, criminalized and murdered.